Toruitas/thinkingcap/README.md

 4. (+) First circuit drawn on Eagle.
 The override button! ![First circ](img/wk9/0_first_circ.png)
 5. (+) The Sharp IR sensor works well enough.
 It's meant to work on 5v, but it does get accurate enough readings on 3.3v to suit my purposes.
 Plus it has nice mounting holes for screws.
 6. (+) Added IR sensor to Eagle schematic. ![Second circ](img/wk9/1_IR_sensor.png)

-How-to turn the Thinking Cap on:
-1. Turn the Muse on by pressing the Circular on/off button.
-2. Start MuseLab with `MuseLab` and load the configuration file `muselab_configuration.json`
-    Note: The axis is buggy on the second row at the moment.
-Will fix that in config file later.
-3. Once MuseLab is running, pair it with muse-io on Ubuntu: `muse-io --osc osc.udp://127.0.0.1:5000 --device 00:06:66:67:0B:0C`
-3a.
-Add --preset 14 if using the preset 14 configuration file (or any other.)